 The PRC government may decide to adopt more stringent policies to monitor the online game industry as a result of adverse public reaction to perceived addiction to online games, particularly by minors.
 On April 15, 2007, eight PRC government authorities, including the GAPP, the Ministry of Education and MIIT, issued a notice requiring all Chinese online game operators to adopt an "anti-fatigue system" in an effort to curb addiction to online games by minors.
 Under the anti-fatigue system, three hours or less of continuous play is defined to be "healthy," three to five hours is defined to be "fatiguing," and five hours or more is defined to be "unhealthy."
 Game operators are required to reduce the value of game benefits for minor game players by half when those game players reach the "fatigue" level, and to zero when they reach the "unhealthy" level.
-In addition, online game players in China are now required to register their identity card numbers before they can play an online game.
+In addition, online game.
 This system allows game operators to identify which game players are minors.
 These restrictions could limit Changyou's ability to increase its business among minors.
 Furthermore, if these restrictions were expanded to apply to adult game players in the future, Changyou's business could be materially and adversely affected.